Shane Jennings gradually adjusting to real life after rugby

 But hasn’t the game, since he walked away, become faster, with increased collisions, certainly more injuries, only going one way?
 “No!
 I don’t watch it as much as I’ve a young family, I still love watching it but . . . ”

 The former player cannot be overly concerned by such matters.
 Jennings departed rugby armed with an impressive education, even a stint at Harvard.
 He went into the property game as a 30-something without one key component: experience.
-He moved into his current job, managing a franchise, Ronald McDonald House Charities, that organise homecare for elderly people.
+He moved into his current job, managing a franchise, Home Instead Senior Care, that organise homecare for elderly people.

 Black and white